 is an imaging test that can be used for many different reasons.
 Ultrasound uses reflected sound waves instead of

-to create pictures of the internal organs.
+to create pictures of internal organs.
 This makes it a safer alternative for internal images during pregnancy.

 properly.
 If there is an abnormality, your healthcare provider may